This blog will be all about the Endpoint Security series blogs I have written until now and why. If you haven’t read my blogs about it please do!

 Attack Surface Reduction Rules are rules that are part of Windows Defender Exploit Guard that block certain activities and processes.

 So first we need to take a look at what’s inside the ASR section!
 I will also post the link to each blog I have written about that particular topic

 If you have read this blog and all the other blogs attached to it, you will probably have noticed what’s missing in my opinion!.

-- MDAC: One very good example is configuring MDAC/WDAC with endpoint security.
+- WDAC: One very good example is configuring WDAC with endpoint security.
 You can enable it and nothing more!

 Some time ago I noticed someone who experienced the same issue.

-2. Applocker: Unfortunately, MDAC is one of the many examples which is missing.
+2. Applocker: Unfortunately, WDAC is one of the many examples which is missing.
 Another good example would be Applocker.
 Where is Wally… ehhh Applocker?

 Even while deploying a simple baseline with Applocker to block Administrative tools is already available in Intune (for education)?

 So why is Microsoft not making sure, this important policy is also available in the Endpoint Security blade?
-Because I rather configure a good Applocker policy than just enabling MDAC!
+Because I rather configure a good Applocker policy than just enabling WDAC!